 Even though she might not have direct contact with the rural women and children in the Northern Cape, she knows that working in the background is changing their lives and will create opportunities for them in future.

-Social Development Intern
+Social Development Associate

 We are registered